In love with the girl of his best friend…

 On the plane, although initially upset at his wife’s absence, Matthew looks forward to Rio.
 This with a clip of a lovely Black and White film played out in his head with a plane and dancing-girls aplenty.
 Then on arrival in Rio, Matthew and Victor try to give their daughters a pep talk about men.
 (As Dads do for girls of all ages).

-One day, out driving the girls spot a wedding party and then ask their fathers to go and join these celebrations on the beach.
+One day as they are out driving, the girls spot a wedding party and then ask their fathers to go and join these celebrations on the beach.
 It’s all loud music, customs and crowds so the two dads head for a quieter bar with a singer.

 There it’s apparent Victor has an eye for the ladies, and he encourages Matthew to have a fling.
 Matthew however stresses he believes in his marriage.
 Victor leaves Matthew’s company to chat up a lady, so Matthew returns to the wedding party alone where he bumps into Jennifer.
 Soon after, finding himself alone with her on the beach, she kisses him passionately.
 He responds to her kiss but is witnessed by his daughter, Nikki.